marl64/autoMP/README.md

 Type the color names exactly as listed here or they'll be skipped.\
 **You can create as many custom palettes as you want, so please have fun experimenting with them!**

+*Note: each time you run autoMP, it will apply the current settings to every image in the input folder, even images that have been processed already.
+This will overwrite the existing preview images and scripts in the output folder.
+You may want to store your images and scripts in a seperate folder to prevent them from being overwritten.*
 ## Q&A

 *Q: Why do I have to load that savestate?*